TYPE DESIGN INFORMATION PAGE last updated on Thu Jan 14 11:11:36 EST 2021

 Graphic designer from Belgrade, Serbia, who now works at Rainy Dot in Berlin.
 He created these typefaces:

-Mumbai, India-based designer of a Memphis-style decorative caps typefce (2018) and of the devanagari typeface Avshicha Gho (2018), which was inspired by the architectural design of the temple Padmanabh Swamy.
+Mumbai, India-based designer of a Memphis-style decorative caps typeface (2018) and of the devanagari typeface Avshicha Gho (2018), which was inspired by the architectural design of the temple Padmanabh Swamy.
 [Google] [More] ⦿

 During studies in New York City, Jackson Green (or just Jack Green) designed the sci-fi typeface Memphis Sans (2016) and the blackletter typefaces Heutig (2016) and Iron-On Blackletter (2016).
 Behance link.
 [Google] [More] ⦿

 Colorblok founder Juliana Pedemonte's illustration and motion graphic work first appeared on VH1, MTV and Nickelodeon Latin America in 2003.
 Born in Bahia Blanca, Argentina, she studied at the University of Buenos Aires.
 In 2018, with Alejandro Paul at Sudtipos, she designed the Memphis-style color font Ponche in 2018.
+In 2019, she published the floral decorative color SVG font Wild Bloom at Sudtipos.
 [Google] [MyFonts] [More] ⦿

 Illustrator in Buenos Aires who heads Studio Castelao.
 In 2018, he designed Maquina at Sudtipos in cooperation with Alejandro Paul.
 Maquina is a geometric Memphis-style decorative color font.
 They explain: The package contains a normal OTF font in Black and White and 3 versions of colorfonts in SVG-OTF format.
 [Google] [MyFonts] [More] ⦿